Bruce-JiYuefeng/TradeViewerUSC201/backend/README.md

 This is the workspace for backend.

-If you just clone the repo. please clean up this folder and then import the project from repo/release to here.
+If you just clone the repo. please clean up this folder except README.md and then import the project from repo/release to here.
 To set up: download maven, get tomcat ready, paste two json files into the tomcat/lib.

 You should be able to see the default page when you run project on the tomcat.